dropbox/dropbox-sdk-obj-c/README.md

 All requests need to be made with an OAuth2 access token.
 An OAuth token represents an authenticated link between a Dropbox app and a Dropbox user account or team.

-Once you've created an app, you can go to the App Console and manually generate an access token for your own Dropbox account.
+Once you've created an app, you can go to the App Console and manually generate an access token to authorize your app to access your own Dropbox account.
 Otherwise, you can obtain an OAuth token programmatically using the SDK's pre-defined auth flow.
-For more information, see below.
+For more information, [see below](https://github.com/dropbox/dropbox-sdk-obj-c#handling-authorization-flow).

-## Integrate with your project
+## SDK Distribution

 ### CocoaPods